niklaskarel/qt-multiclient-logger/README.md

 - Add support for **MQTT** as a communication method between system components, using a publish/subscribe architecture via an MQTT broker
 - Add second way of messaging formating (f.e **XML**, **Protobuf**)
 - Add a settings panel to adjust:
-  - Message flush interval
-  - Buffer size
-  - Port number
   - Give the user the possibility to chose a communication method between TCPSocket, WebSocket or REST
   - Give the user the possibility to chose message formating

 ## Functional Extensions
 - Support WebSocket or UDP modes for remote message streaming
-- Add message statistics (count by type)
+- Graphical message statistics (e.g., number of errors)
 - Authentication/token for sender script (basic security)
 - Use JSON schema validation for incoming messages